BIS Transfer Credit Policy

 A maximum of 45 semester credit hours of ACE approved credit can be applied to BIS degree requirements.
 Students may count towards their graduation requirement any combination of ACE credit or examination credit (see above) as long as neither category exceeds 45 credit hours and the combined credit from BOTH categories does not exceed 60 credit hours.

 Credit for Life Experience Learning

 Students can earn credit for life experience college-level learning through the submission of portfolios to the Prior Learning Activity for Credit Evaluation (PLACE) program at Northern Virginia Community College (NVCC) or to Thomas Edison State College (TESC) of Trenton, NJ.
 The exact nature of academic requirements that must be met in order for credits to be awarded through portfolio completion varies depending on the institution that reviews the portfolio and awards credit.
-For this reason, the only institutions from which BIS students may earn transfer credit through portfolio completion are NVCC and TESC, since the BIS program has developed working relationships with the portfolio assessment programs of these particular institutions.
+For this reason, the only institutions from which BIS students may earn transfer credit through portfolio completion are NVCC and TESC; the BIS program has specifically developed working relationships with the portfolio assessment programs of these particular institutions only.

 Northern Virginia Community College Prior Learning Activity for Credit Evaluation (PLACE)